drshahizan/software-engineering/proposal/submission/sec01/stakeholder/readme.md

 - Reporting and analytics: <br>Administrators will be allowed to monitor and analyze the occupancy rates, revenue and maintenance issues of the accommodation system.
 Reports from the system should include occupancy rates based on the study programme or room type, revenue by time period and building or room-specific maintenance issues.

+- KTDI college merit calculator: The fellows could manage and collect the student college merits based on the college activities that participated by them.
+The final report on students' college merit marks will be generated automatically.
+Whoever meet the minimum requirement of college merit marks will be given the priorities to apply KTDI hostel.

-- Support and maintenance: <br>Residents or students should be able to report problems or request assistance for the maintainence of hostel equipments or any problem faced in the accommodation system, such as bugs through the system's help desk and there should be a dedicated team working to quickly resolve these problems.
+- Support and maintenance: <br>Residents or students should be able to report problems any problem faced in the accommodation system, such as bugs through the system's help desk and there should be a dedicated team working to quickly resolve these problems.

 - Agile methodology: <br>Agile methodology is used for the software process model in the system development due to its flexibility in updating the stakeholders' requirements and sastification.
+Modification will be done several times until the best system is developed.

+The system will be limited to Kolej Tun Dr Ismail (KTDI) only and the decide phase of the final result on room application will be done by the AIMS system of UTM.

 <!--However, there are several limitations and constraints that may affect the project of a student accommodation system for Kolej Tun Dr Ismail (KTDI):